 She must have been exhausted.
 We pulled into the parking lot, not even the engine shutting down or my opening the truck door roused her.
 I slipped silently out and removed my jacket, fashioning a pillow out of it and laid her down across the bench seat.
 I paused to brush her hair from her face and took one last look.
 The calm stillness of her face, it took my breath away.
 She was so beautiful when she slept.

 I fought my desire to hurry though the wretched place.
 Perhaps she would get a little more rest in the truck while I was in there.
-But it was only a few minutes until I heard the cadence of of her pulse change, her yawn and the squeak of the truck door.
-I moved quickly then and was nearly finished when she spied me, eyes narrowed and a frown on her face.
+But it was only a few minutes until I heard the cadence of of her pulse change, her yawn followed by the squeak of the truck door.
+I moved quickly then and was nearly finished when she spied me, eyes narrowed and a frown on her beautiful face.
 I stifled a laugh as I put a half gallon of milk in the cart.

 "That better be extra crunchy peanut butter under the bread."
 She growled, walking up to my side and inspecting my purchases.

 "Nothing but the best for my slumbering princess."

 "Yes, you missed all the excitement."
 I smirked, rolling my eyes at her.
 "I wrestled a grizzly bear right in the middle of the freezer section."

 She glared at me, but a smile tugged at the corners of her mouth.
 "You should let Emmett know they have them in stock."

 "I'll be sure to mention it to him."
 I wrapped my arm around her shoulder and she blushed as I kissed her forehead.
 "I think I have everything.
 Let's get out of here."

 Between the cold night air and her brief nap, she did seemed somewhat revived.
 I loaded the groceries into the back of the truck, and we made our way to Target, her favorite big box store.
 I didn't argue with that one.
 We really did need new sheets.